sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 only be neighbours for one specific device.

-What this means is that if a conventional RowHammer attack is mounted, then that might successfully corrupt a row in n different regions, but ECC only has to deal with 1/n of that corruption at a time with the support of (n-1)/n un-corrupted regions to help it correct each of those corrupted rows, one at a time as they come up.
+What this means is that if a conventional RowHammer attack is mounted, then that might successfully corrupt a row in n different regions (where n is the number of devices in an ECC block), but ECC only has to deal with 1/n of that corruption at a time with the support of (n-1)/n un-corrupted regions to help it correct each of those corrupted rows; one at a time as they come up.

 Maybe one could secretly hash the row address itself, and then rotate it for different devices, so that the effect of the rotation is harder to guess?
 That's really a crypto question which needs more careful thought than I'm going to give it.

+## Putting ECC in-loop with DRAM refresh

 It would be nice if refresh and ECC worked in harmony, here, correcting errors before they could reach a fatal threshold; but I'm pretty sure that's unrealistic for a variety of reasons.

+## Learning from other analogue communication fields

 I think that's all I've got on the matter.
 But as a general observation data communications has pushed up against the [Shannon limit][] with generous